-- (a) The Town of East Hartford shall not grant, sell or lease any interest in a parcel of real estate owned by the Town of East Hartford unless such grant, sale or lease is approved by the Town Council upon request by the Mayor in accordance with the procedure contained in this section. - (b) The Mayor shall submit a request to grant, sell or lease an interest in real property owned by the Town in writing to the Town Council.
+- (a) The Town of East Hartford shall not dispose of any interest in a parcel of real estate owned by the Town of East Hartford unless such disposal is approved by the Town Council upon request by the Mayor in accordance with the procedure contained in this section. - (b) The Mayor shall submit a request to dispose of an interest in real property owned by the Town in writing to the Town Council.
 If required by Conn.
 Gen. Stat. section 8-24, such request shall also be submitted to the Planning and Zoning Commission for its review pursuant to the provisions of such statute.
-Unless the request is to dispose of such interest by gift, the Town Council shall refer such request to the Real Estate Acquisition and Disposition Committee for its review and recommendation. - (c) The Real Estate Acquisition and Disposition Committee shall obtain an appraisal of any interest in real property that is being granted, sold or leased for a period of twenty years or more by the Town unless the Town Council waives such requirement.
+Unless the request is to dispose of such interest by gift, the Town Council shall refer such request to the Real Estate Acquisition and Disposition Committee for its review and recommendation. - (c) The Real Estate Acquisition and Disposition Committee shall obtain an appraisal of any interest in real property that is being disposed of by the Town unless the Town Council waives such requirement.
 The committee may use the services of an appraiser with whom the Town has a contract or may choose from quotations for cost from at least three appraisers.
 The committee shall indicate in its minutes the reasons for choosing such appraiser.
 The committee shall determine whether to seek bids or negotiate with a potential buyer.
-If the committee determines the Town should grant, sell or lease for a period of twenty years or more such property through competitive bids. the committee shall give public notice of such request for bids and the time and place for submitting such bids through legal advertisement in a newspaper having substantial circulation in the town of East Hartford.
+If the committee determines the Town should dispose of such property through competitive bids, the committee shall give public notice of such request for bids and the time and place for submitting such bids through legal advertisement in a newspaper having substantial circulation in the town of East Hartford.
 The committee shall publicly open all bids.
-Subsequent to the opening of the bids, the committee shall submit such bids to the Town Council with a recommendation to grant, sell or lease such property to one of the bidders, reject all bidders and submit another request for bids or negotiate with another person.
-If the committee, at any time, determines the Town should grant, sell or lease such property through negotiation with another person, the committee shall recommend such negotiations to the Town Council.
+Subsequent to the opening of the bids, the committee shall submit such bids to the Town Council with a recommendation to dispose of such property to one of the bidders, reject all bidders and submit another request for bids or negotiate with another person.
+If the committee, at any time, determines the Town should dispose of such property through negotiation with another person, the committee shall recommend such negotiations to the Town Council.
 If the Town Council approves such negotiations, the committee may enter into negotiations.
-The committee shall report its recommendations to the Town Council. - (d) If the lease is for a period of less than twenty years, the Town Council shall refer such proposed lease to the Fees Committee which shall make its recommendations regarding any rent or other fees associated with the lease to the Town Council. - (e) Upon receipt of the committee's recommendations pursuant to subsections(c) or (d) of this section, the Town Council may approve or reject the requested grant, sale or lease real property with or without conditions.
+The committee shall report its recommendations to the Town Council. - (d) Upon receipt of the committee's recommendations, the Town Council may approve or reject the requested disposal of real property with or without conditions.